joshuatrobertson/Group1Project/Report/README.md

 [&#8592; Back to Main Repo Page](../README.md)
 # Report

 This is the landing page for our project report.
-Use the links below to navigate to the different sections &#8595;
+Use the links below to navigate to the different sections of the report.

+## Table of Contents

 ### 1. [Background](../Report/01-Background/README.md)
 ### 2. [System Implementation](../Report/02-System-Implementation/README.md)